cascutter/Homework-1-Code-Refactor/README.md

-# codeRefactor
+# Homework 1: Code Refactor

-codeRefactor is existing code, refactored for accessibility.
+Homework 1: Code Refactor is existing code, refactored for accessibility.

 ## Motivation

 This is a refactor of existing code for an SEO company.
-The purpose of the refactor was to make this page accessible.
+The purpose of the refactor was to make this page accessible for people who are blind, low-sighted, or socio-economic restrictions.
 This was achieved by adding semantic HTML elements to the existing code.

 ### Example